 The 2018 Toyota Highlander vs Ford Explorer

-Choosing between these two SUVs can be difficult, but a direct Toyota Highlander vs Ford Explorer comparison can make things a little easier.
-Check out this head-to-head to see which SUV is best for you, and learn where to go to see the winner yourself.
+Choosing between these two SUVs can be difficult, but a direct Toyota Highlander vs. Ford Explorer comparison can make things a little easier.
+Check out this head-to-head comparison to see which SUV is best for you, and learn where to go to see the winner yourself.

 Power and Performance Capabilities

 The Toyota Highlander and the Ford Explorer SUV can deliver the capable performance you need for all your off-road adventures.
 The Highlander has an available all-wheel drive system while the Explorer has an available 4-wheel drive system.
 Both performance options enhance stability, traction, and overall control to help you trek through any road condition with ease.
 Both SUVs also have a maximum towing capacity of 5,000 pounds when properly equipped.